 Thanks to the Wabakimi Project trail crew, the portage had been worked on in 2014 and was in better shape than the trail we remembered from the year before that.
 This time we spent two hours on the 1300-meter (one mile) portage, moving gear along in three or four hundred meter segments until we finally got to the shore of Pikitigushi Lake.
 From there it was an easy paddle down to the Boucher Bear Camp and by 5:30 our tent was up and we were enjoying the hospitality of the Boucher Brothers.

 From mid-August to late September the Boucher Brothers – Barry and Duane – run a hunting camp on the shores of the Pikitigushi just off the logging road.
 Barry drove his truck down to the river where we loaded our four bags for the easy ride back to our tent spot for the night.
 A great way to end the day – and definitely appreciated!

 Running past the camp is a gravel road that comes from Armstrong Station and crosses the river just south of the camp.
 Duane mentioned that the road now goes all the way to Ferland, a VIA stop on the CN tracks just east of Mud River.

-Logging roads are plentiful north of Lake Nipon in the stretch from Armstrong Station to the Little Jackfish River.
-Servicing the Ogoki Reservoir dams and planned construction of hydro-electric facilities on the Little Jackfish also provide additional road usage.
+Logging roads are plentiful north of Lake Nipigon in the stretch from Armstrong Station east to the Little Jackfish River and beyond.
+Servicing the Ogoki Reservoir dams and planned construction of hydroelectric facilities on the Little Jackfish also provide additional road usage.